Welcome to the ICL websites Training Centre and the national ICL training program.

 A schedule of all national workshop training days is published each year on this webpage.
 Please refer to the table of dates below to find a workshop training date in your State or Territory.

-Phase Two National Workshop Training Dates for 2019
+Upcoming Phase Two National Workshop Training Dates

 We suggest that you plan the timing of completion of your online training (phase 1) to be no later than 1 month prior the workshop training you intend to register to attend.
 This will allow you an opportunity to secure a place in that training as numbers are limited.
 Once you have registered and paid for phase 2 training, workshop materials are sent to you for review prior to the training date.